Should you Eat Edibles on a Full or Empty Stomach?

 When one consumes THC edibles, it is absorbed into the bloodstream through the walls of their small intestines.
 If you consume the edibles after a meal, it is likely to take longer to absorb into the bloodstream, meaning that the effects will take a while to kick in too.
 Therefore, the temptation to overindulge exists.
 Unfortunately, while the expected effect of consuming THC edibles is relaxation, overindulging could spell disaster.
 It is possible to get panic and anxiety feelings with elevated heart rates, which are adverse effects.

-While edibles may have positive effects when consumed properly, it is important to stick to recommended doses, especially as a beginner.
+While edibles may have positive effects when consumed properly for things such as neuropathy, it is important to stick to recommended doses, especially as a beginner.
 To be safe, one is best advised to start with small doses and gradually increase their intake as they progress.
 If you are taking antibiotics and are considering taking an edible, make sure you know the facts when it comes to mixing antibiotics with marijuana.
 CBD and THC edibles can be very healthy when one uses them without overindulging.